simonsunnyboy/bin2woz/README.md

 This is a little file tool to dump a binary file in the format used by the Wozmon monitor software used by the Apple 1.

-The output can diectly be fed into a serial link if necessary.
+The output can directly be fed into a serial link if necessary.

 ## System requirements